Housing starts measures the number of new housing units in a community.

 HRSDC (2013).
 Definition – Housing Starts.
 Available at: http://www4.hrsdc.gc.ca/[email protected]?wrd=Housing Starts&iid=42

-Housing Starts Sustainable Development Goals
+Housing Starts in the Sustainable Development Goals

 8. Promote inclusive and sustainable economic growth, employment and decent work for all